The Second Coming of Christ – the Return of Christ to Earth

 2. What Happens at Christ’s Second Coming?

-Is the true church taken first, before His actual return?
+Is the true church taken before Christ comes?

 Taking the popular Pretribulation view of prophecy, it might be better to ask “What happens during Christ’s Second Coming”?
-The Pretribulation view suggests that a lot happens over a short period of time (probably seven years) with the actual Second Coming – Christ’s return to earth – placed at the very end of Week 70.
+The Pretribulation view suggests that a lot happens over a short period of time (probably seven years) with the actual Second Coming – Christ’s actual return to earth – placed at the very end of Week 70.
 A mysterious event (the so-called ‘rapture) takes place before Christ’s return to earth.

-The term ‘church’ in the New Testament, from Matthew to Revelation, is from the Greek ‘ekklesia’, meaning ‘a called out group’.
+The term ‘church’ in the New Testament is from the Greek ‘ekklesia’, meaning ‘a called out group’.
 It is this special group of born-again believers in Christ that concerns us here.
 It comprises both believing Gentiles and believing Jews, as well as all those who have died (are asleep) in Christ.

 Many evangelical Christians accept that born-again believers will be removed from the earth around the time of Christ’s Second Coming.
 It is a mystery or hidden truth (1 Corinthians 15:51) and is often referred to as “the rapture”.
 Paul puts it like this: